fuzzylogicxx/fuzzylogic/posts/displaying-tables-on-narrow-screens.md

 I was interested to read Erik Kennedy’s recent newsletter on [_The best way to display tables on mobile_](https://ckarchive.com/b/75u7h8hk4mne3)

-Erik suggests three different approaches.
+Erik suggests three different approaches, in reverse order of preference.

 <ol reversed>
   <li></li>